mitodl/handbook/openedx/MITx-edx-integration-tutor.md

     tutor dev do createuser --staff --superuser edx edx@example.org

 Create a service worker for the MIT Application.
+Remember the password.
+You will need it to log in in later steps.

     tutor dev do createuser --staff mit_Application_serviceworker service@mitx.odl.local